WeersmaLabIBD/Response_to_vedolizumab_in_UC/2_Demultiplexing_and_doublet_detection/README.md

 'Souporcell_analysis' provides an example of how the functions as a pipeline for assignments of cells to the donor.

-'Hashtag_calling.R' provides the functions for demultiplexing and doublet detection.
+'Hashtag_calling.R' provides the functions for preprocessing scRNA-seq data.
+The script processes data from CellRanger and integrates Souporcell toolkit results for genotype deconvolution.

 ## Souporcell Analysis Pipeline